 Whether you wear them short and unpolished or use them to express your personality by adorning them with color and jewels, nails -- and their health -- are important, so don't neglect them.
 Not only are they a canvas for self-expression, they also tell us when we might be ill, so be sure to give your fingernails the attention they deserve.

-If you would like to learn more about your fingernails, check out some of the resources on the next page.
+If you would like to learn more about your fingernails, check out some of the resources below.